OndrejValla/z-o-photo-album/README.md

     - If the message is not sent, the introduction text change to: There was a problem.
 Your message was not sent.
 Please try again, or contact us directly at ondrej.valla@gmail.com Thank you.
     - Send button changing to Sending... when sending a message.
     - Alerts pop up boxes when the message is successful and when is unsuccessful.
-    - Fontawesome icons: Two smile icons and one heart icon changing color when a message is being typed.
+    - Fontawesome icons: Two smile icons and one heart icon changing colour when a message is being typed.
     - The message does not send as long as all the input fields are filled up.

 - #### Moments to remember page
-    - This page features random image function.
+    - This page features a random image function.
 After the star is clicked, the star changes the color and a random image appears.
 If clicked again, another random image appears.

 - #### Future Improvements
     - It would be great to keep the selected theme applied for all pages once style buttons clicked.